input-output-hk/peras-design/site/docs/reports/tech-report-2.md

 1. The adversary never joins honest parties in creating a quorum.
 Thus, the probability of no certificate being created for a round is $\mathcal{P}(\text{No quorum}) + \mathcal{P}(\text{Quorum requiring both honest and adversarial parties})$ .
 2. The adversary builds their chain privately, in which case the global state variable "$\text{The slot number for the last common prefix of the individual chains}$" is never updated to reflect communication from the adversarial to the honest party.
 3. The adversary builds their chain privately until it becomes weightier than the honest chain.
-In this case, that global state variable and the honest chain would be updated occasionally, indicating honest parties adopt the adversarial chain when it is visibly weightier.
+In this case, the global state variable "$\text{The slot number for the last common prefix of the individual chains}$" and the honest chain would be updated occasionally, indicating honest parties adopt the adversarial chain when it is visibly weightier.

 The Markov simulation results in a probability distribution of possible states of the block tree, given the adversary's strategy.
 The probability distribution of metrics of interest can be computed from that.
 For example, the diagram below shows the evolution of the probability distribution for the difference of the honest chain's weight minus the adversarial chain's weight for the situation where the adversary builds their chain privately and never assists the honest parties in forming a quorum.
 Note the jump in the distribution at multiples of slot 150, when there is a high probability that the honest party's chain gains a certificate.